M-o-a-T/moat/doc/spec_message.rst

 The server is required to read all shortcut entries.
 It must use the shortcut with the longest possible prefix when accessing a client.
+This ensures that a space-limited client may publish a regular data dictionary but doesn't need to implement actual directory path walking.

 Shortcuts are used only when a server sends a message to a client; they're otherwise treated exactly like ordinary "read" or "write" messages.